UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/egdd.md

 - Attack the enemy:
     - Description: Beat the enemy by attacking it with cards.
 When its health reaches 0, you win.
     - Alignment: You have to go through all the learning objectives of being able to calculate and predict the outcomes of reactions to clear their board and beat the enemy.
+- Heal your castle:
+    - Description: Heal the enemy's attacks
+    - Alignment: You heal based on the card's molarity, which can be calculated from moles/volume(in liters)

 # Procedures/Actions

-You can drag cards from your hand to the battlefield -- these cards can't attack until your next turn.
-You can drag cards on the battlefield from your side to a card on the other side to attack it.
-You can also drag cards on the battlefield from your side to the enemy directly to attack them.
+You can drag cards from your hand to the battlefield.
+You can then click on you card and any enemy card of opposite type to attack it.
+You can also right click your card on the board to heal yourself.

 # Rules

 - Action Points: The player starts out with one action point when the game starts and gains another at the start of turn (i.e. Turn 1 = 1 action point.
 Turn 2 = 2 action points.
 Etc.).
 This can be used to spend on playing cards and putting them on the board.
+(Warning: not implemented due to significantly slower gameplay!)
 - Cards: The player can play the cards from their hand (provided they have enough action points) and draw one at the start of their turn.

 # Objects/Entities